ipfs/specs/src/routing/http-routing-v1.md

 - The `filter-protocols` parameter is a comma-separated (`,` or `%2C`) list of transfer protocol names, e.g. `?filter-protocols=unknown,transport-bitswap,transport-ipfs-gateway-http`.
 - Transfer protocols names should be treated as opaque strings and have a max length of 63 characters.
 A non-exhaustive list of transfer protocols are defined per convention in the [multicodec registry](https://github.com/multiformats/multicodec/blob/3b7b52deb31481790bc4bae984d8675bda4e0c82/table.csv#L149-L151).
 - Implementations MUST preserve all transfer protocol names when returning a positive result that matches one or more of them.
-- A special `unknown` name can be be passed to include providers whose transfer protocol list is empty (unknown), e.g. `?filter-protocols=unknown`.
+- A special `unknown` name can be passed to include records whose transfer protocol list is empty (unknown), e.g. `?filter-protocols=unknown`.
 This allows for including providers returned from the DHT that do not contain explicit transfer protocol information.
-- Providers are filtered by checking if the transfer protocol name appears in the `Protocols` array (logical OR).
+- Records are filtered by checking if the transfer protocol name appears in the `Protocols` array (logical OR).
+This applies to both [Peer schema](#peer-schema) and [Generic schema](#generic-schema) records.
-- If the provider doesn't match any of the passed transfer protocols, the provider is omitted from the response.
+- If the record doesn't match any of the passed transfer protocols, it is omitted from the response.
-- If a provider passes the filter, it is returned unchanged, i.e. the full set of protocols is returned including protocols that not included in the filter. (note that this is different from `filter-addrs` where only the multiaddrs that pass the filter are returned)
+- If a record passes the filter, it is returned unchanged, i.e. the full set of protocols is returned including protocols not included in the filter. (note that this is different from `filter-addrs` where only the addresses that pass the filter are returned)
 - Filtering is case-insensitive.
 - If no parameter is passed, the default behavior is to not filter by transfer protocol.